Derivative principles for invariant ensembles: Some proofs for Sec.

 \begin{proof}(Proof of Proposition~\ref{p2.2.1})

-In order to show the inverse transform one needs to introduce anew a regularisation $\prod_{j=1}^ne^{-\varepsilon s_j}$ in the limit the limit $\varepsilon\rightarrow 0$ so that we can interchange the integral.
+In order to show the inverse transform one needs to introduce anew a regularisation $\prod_{j=1}^ne^{-\varepsilon s_j}$ in the limit $\varepsilon\rightarrow 0^+$ so that we can interchange the integrals.
 For $n=2m$, by Fubini's theorem the integral in~\eqref{2.2.10} is written as

 To evaluate the $s$-integral, we push the regularisation in one of the determinants and then apply Andreief's formula to obtain the following.